peteroupc/html3dutil/doc/H3DU.Math.md

 Returns a 4x4 matrix representing a 2D orthographic projection.

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>; see mat4ortho().

 This is the same as mat4ortho() with the near clipping plane set to -1 and the far clipping plane set to 1.

+This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>; see <a href="H3DU.Math.md#H3DU.Math.mat4ortho">mat4ortho()</a>.

 #### Parameters

 * `l` (Type: Number)<br>
     Leftmost coordinate of the orthographic view.
 * `r` (Type: Number)<br>
     Rightmost coordinate of the orthographic view.
-(If l is greater than r, X-coordinates increase leftward; otherwise, they increase rightward.)
+(If l is greater than r, X coordinates increase leftward; otherwise, they increase rightward.)
 * `b` (Type: Number)<br>
     Bottommost coordinate of the orthographic view.
 * `t` (Type: Number)<br>
     Topmost coordinate of the orthographic view.
-(If t is greater than b, Y-coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
+(If t is greater than b, Y coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)

 #### Return Value